 My mother and I were watching a show we both love not too long ago when we made a wonderful discovery.
 The show was ….dare I say it?
-Arguably uncool, totally nerdy but so what I love it Poirot.
+Arguably uncool, totally nerdy but so what I love it, Poirot.
 I like Agatha Christie’s novels and enjoy watching the Poirot and Miss Marple series.

 My search in sites like Ebay and Etsy led me to vintage jadeite plates while in Amazon.com I found a variety of new and old.
 They are collectable items these days and although they were reasonably priced, they turned out a little bit expensive in terms of postage and currency conversion.
-Interestingly, in my searches I could not find one single posting from Australia so I had to order them from overseas (most from the US, one from France).

-After we discovered what the plates were, I have to admit I also fell in love with their beautiful mint green loveliness.
+After we discovered the plates I have to admit I also fell in love with their beautiful mint green loveliness.
 I understand now why my mother loved them so much and it is nice to have a lovely part of history on our table.

 It’s been a while since my last post as I have not had a lot of time (or to be honest, inclination) to blog over the past year.
 I had considered the idea of giving up food blogging altogether, but as it’s not generally my nature to give up something I have started, I decided that all it and I needed was a break from each other.
 I think occasionally, I need to take some time away from my passion in order to maintain my interest in it.